dizzib/evdev-trigger/readme.md

     $ npm install -g evdev-trigger            # might need to prefix with sudo
     $ evdev-trigger

+To read from `/dev/input/` the running user needs to be a member of the *input* group.

 ## configure

 On its first run evdev-trigger copies the [default configuration file] to `$XDG_CONFIG_HOME/evdev-trigger.conf` which [defaults to][$XDG_CONFIG_HOME] `$HOME/.config/evdev-trigger.conf`.
-Edit this [leanconf] file with one or more rules:
+Edit this [leanconf] file with one or more
+rules:

+    /dev/input/path:                # for example /dev/input/event0
+      *:                            # event filter, wildcard * matches all events
+        run: shell-command-to-run

+The following example configuration file enables or disables [mousetweaks] depending on which input device is currently in use:

+    # evdev-trigger.conf example configuration

+    /dev/input/by-id/usb-PixArtImaging_OpticalTouchScreen_0000-event-if00:
+      *:
+        run: mousetweaks --shutdown

+    /dev/input/by-id/usb-Wacom_Co._Ltd._Intuos_PTS-if01-event-mouse:
+      *:
+        run: mousetweaks --dwell --daemonize

 ## options